oVirt/ovirt-site/source/feature/networkpermissions.html.md

 Add new view:

        user_network_permissions_view
-       An join of users to networks which the user has a permission on
+       A join of users to networks which the user has a permission on

 #### Upgrade DB